GantMan/RedAlert/README.md

   rmq.alert("Alert with Block") {
     puts "Alert with Block worked!"
   }

+  # Modify some snazzy options
+  alert_controller = rmq.alert(title: "New Title", message: "Great message", animated: false)

-  # Switch it to look like an ActionSheet
+  # Switch it to look like an ActionSheet by setting the style
   rmq.alert(title: "Hey there!", message: "My style is :sheet", style: :sheet) do |action_type|
     puts "you clicked #{action_type}" end